 Step 3: Click OK.
 Right-click on either Usbaapl64.inf or Usbaapl.inf.
 Next, click Install.
 Lastly, disconnect your iPhone, restart your PC, and reconnect your iPhone before opening iTunes.

-If your iPhone still isn’t being recognized, you can try updating Windows’ Apple Mobile Device USB Driver.
+If none of these steps work, try updating the Apple Mobile Device USB Driver on Windows.
 Here’s how to do it:

 Step 1: Press the Windows + R keys simultaneously, which opens the Run command.
 In the Run window, enter the following: devmgmt.msc